 This Barely-Cooked Asparagus with Lemon-Mustard Vinaigrette is simple to make and bursting with flavor, and this amazing asparagus is low-carb, Keto, low-glycemic, gluten-free, dairy-free, vegan, Whole 30, Paleo, and South Beach Diet friendly, so enjoy!
-Use Asparagus Recipes to find more recipes like this one.
+Use Side Dishes to find more recipes like this one.

 This easy recipe for Barely Cooked Asparagus with Lemon-Mustard Vinaigrette was part of an asparagus binge I got started on after I made this sheet pan meal with salmon and asparagus.
 I guess if you’re going to binge on a certain food, eating a lot of asparagus is not all bad, wouldn’t you agree?
 And there are so many ways to make asparagus taste amazing with little effort, that when I see asparagus start to appear in the market every spring, I usually can’t resist buying some!

 Barely Cooked Asparagus with Lemon-Mustard Vinaigrette recipe came from a cookbook by Jack Bishop called Vegetables Every Day; a book that’s one of my favorite sources for vegetable recipes.
-In this book I’ve found so many interesting vegetable recipes like Carrot and parsley Salad, Parmesan Encrusted Zucchini, and Roasted Radishes with Soy Sauce and Toasted Sesame Seed.
+In this book I’ve found so many interesting vegetable recipes like Parmesan Encrusted Zucchini and Roasted Radishes with Soy Sauce and Toasted Sesame Seed

 If you’re growing vegetables and might like a good book to help with ideas for cooking cooking them, I heartily recommend Vegetables Every Day.
 (That’s an affiliate link.)